ssyiuo1337/Project-Cube/README.md

 Here is a list of mods that were previously available for Forge:

-1. **AttributeFix** – Fixes attribute bugs and allows stacking of attribute modifiers beyond vanilla limitations.
-2. **Better Villages** – Improves village generation, making them larger, more dynamic, and visually appealing.
-3. **Caelus** – Adds an API for mod developers to create new flight mechanics and interact with elytra functionality.
-4. **Curios** – Provides a flexible inventory system for items like rings, amulets, and other curiosities.
-5. **Elysium API** – A utility mod that provides shared functionality and tools for other mods.
-6. **Emotecraft** – Adds emotes to the game, allowing players to express themselves with animations.
-7. **Framework** – A modding framework that simplifies the creation of complex mods.
-8. **Guard Villagers** – Adds new guard villagers who protect villages from hostile mobs.
-9. **Hopobetter Underwater Ruins** – Enhances underwater ruins by adding new designs, treasures, and challenges.
-10. **Item Production Lib** – Provides tools for creating complex item production systems for modders.
-11. **Jaden's Nether Expansion** – Expands the Nether dimension with new biomes, mobs, and structures.
-12. **Library Ferret** – A library mod required for running some other mods, ensuring compatibility and functionality.
-13. **MidnightLib** – A library mod providing tools for GUI development and general mod utilities.
-14. **Origins** – Adds a selection of origin abilities that grant players unique powers and playstyles.
-15. **Passive Skill Tree** – Adds a skill tree system for players to enhance their abilities and gameplay.
-16. **Plasmo Voice** – Adds proximity-based voice chat for multiplayer servers.
-17. **Player Animation Library** – Provides animations for player actions, enhancing visual immersion.
-18. **Takes a Pillage** – Introduces new pillager-related mechanics, structures, and items to the game.
-19. **Underground Villages** – Introduces an underground variant of villages, with a unique and challenging environment.

 ### ⚡ **Current Fabric Mods**

 These are new mods created for Fabric and are fully supported: